-Hometown: Media, PA
+Hometown: Fort Washington, PA

-Previous THON Involvement
+Previous THON™ Involvement

-THON 2017: OPPerations Committee Member
+THON 2020: OPPerations Committee Member

 What is your favorite THON memory?